andreas-barnensbibliotek/moodstocks-phonegap-demo-app/README.md

 ## Feature: Web view as overlay!

-Generally speaking, we take the default web view and insert it into our scanner view.
+Instead of using a native overlay to display help information, we take advantage of PhoneGap and use a web view as an overlay.

   * You can personalize the overlay very easily.
-Just modify the html content inside the div `#overlayContainer` in `index.hmtl`
+Just modify the html content inside the div `#overlayContainer` in `index.html`

-  * UI toggle.
+  * You need to do a UI toggle to use it correctly.
-    * When the scanner is launched, in order to have an overlay floating above the camera view you need to hide the menu.
+    * When the scanner is launched, in order to have an overlay floating above the camera view you will need to hide the menu.
+This is what we do in our demo:

     ```javascript
     // When scanner is launched, hide the menu and show the overlay